Biochemistry and Molecular Biology Degree Program

 Our interdisciplinary program in biochemistry and molecular biology (BMB) is designed to prepare you well for graduate school, professional school, or a technical career in the field.

 Want to completely immerse yourself in scientific discovery?
-Step into our newly constructed 45,600-square-foot Russell Science Center, where you will have access to dedicated STEM spaces, new chemistry and biology labs and classrooms, new research rooms, and study areas.
+Step into our 45,600-square-foot Russell Science Center that was built with Cornell’s block plan, One Course At A Time, in mind.
+You will have access to dedicated STEM spaces, chemistry and biology labs, classrooms dedicated to your class, research rooms, and study areas.

 Interested in going on a diving expedition in the Caribbean to study coral bleaching?
 Want to conduct research with doctors at a prestigious urban medical center?
 You’ll have the opportunity to gain hands-on experience in your field.

-Cornellians have recently completed internships or Cornell Fellowships at Baylor College of Medicine in Houston, Texas; the Children’s Hospital in Aurora, Colorado; and the University of Maryland School of Medicine in Baltimore, Maryland; to name a few.
+Cornellians have recently completed research internships at Baylor College of Medicine in Houston, Texas; the Children’s Hospital in Aurora, Colorado; and the University of Maryland School of Medicine in Baltimore, Maryland.
+Each summer we follow students sharing their work through our student internship blogs.

-Back home on the Hilltop, our faculty will gladly take you under their wings and involve you in collaborative research projects on a diverse range of topics.
+Back home on the Hilltop, our faculty will gladly take you under their wings and involve you in collaborative research projects on a diverse range of topics as a part of the Cornell Summer Research Institute or academic year research.